How Do You Preserve History On The Moon?

 Last week, she brought the issue to the United Nations, in what she thinks is the first time the subject has been raised there.
 Speaking to a subcommittee of the U.N.'s Committee on the Peaceful Uses of Outer Space, Hanlon told the group that the Apollo 11 landing site is a cultural treasure similar to UNESCO World Heritage sites such as Egypt's pyramids or China's Great Wall.

-Any nation can nominate a place within its sovereign territory to be included on the World Heritage List, she explains.
+Any nation can nominate a place within its sovereign territory to be included on the World Heritage Sites list, she explains.
 The trouble with the moon is that, according to the 1967 Outer Space Treaty, no nation can claim sovereignty over anything in outer space.

 This legal gray area is why Hanlon wants the U.N. space panel to issue some kind of declaration stating that the Apollo 11 landing site has unparalleled cultural importance that deserves special recognition.